AnthonyF747/AnthonyF747.github.io/hw3/hw3journal.md

 ### Main (TestConverter)

 I did not name my `Main` class *Main* and named it `TestConverter`.
 Sorry, not to confuse you.
 I'm sure it's called `Main` in industry.
 This class is to run the program and combine all the other classes.
 If this class is put together properly, everything should work as planned, lol.
-I pretty much copied the code into C# (I did type it in Dr. Morse).
-Original Java code:
+I pretty much copied the code into C# (I did type it in Dr. Morse). <span style="color=orange">Original Java code:</span>

     static LinkedList<String> generateBinaryRepresentationList(int n)
         {